Title: We Were Liars

 Finished: 21/07/2019

-Summary: sudden and powerful romance blossoms between an adolescent boy and a summer guest at his parents' cliff-side mansion on the Italian Riviera.
+Summary: A sudden and powerful romance blossoms between an adolescent boy and a summer guest at his parents' cliff-side mansion on the Italian Riviera.
 Unprepared for the consequences of their attraction, at first each feigns indifference.
 But during the restless summer weeks that follow, unrelenting buried currents of obsession and fear, fascination and desire, intensify their passion as they test the charged ground between them.
 What grows from the depths of their spirits is a romance of scarcely six weeks' duration and an experience that marks them for a lifetime.
 For what the two discover on the Riviera and during a sultry evening in Rome is the one thing both already fear they may never truly find again: total intimacy.

 My thoughts: I watched the movie adaptation of this when it came out in 2017 and pretty much loved it.
 In February of this year (2019), I finally purchased the novel at the annual Swedish book sale.
 And now, in July of 2019, I’ve read it.